StraykerPL/RockPaperScissors/README.md

 In project, there are two programming environments - `development` and `production`.
 The first one has disabled some of compiler's features, like automatic optimisations and licenses extraction.
 The secend one has all compiler's features enabled.
 For test environment deployments `production` is used.

 Test environment is hosted on GitHub Pages.

+#### Deployment

+To deploy changes on test environment, PR must be created to merge `develop` into `main`.
+After successful push, changes will be visible on `environment` branch.
+GitHub Pages should refresh instantly, but sometimes it can take 5-10 minutes to proceed request.

 #### Commits and Branching